 Feedback from B&R User Meeting participants was overwhelmingly positive.
 Yet smart engineering was not the only highlight.
 Topics presented by the other guest speakers were met with equal resonance.
 These included issues such as usability, EMC as well as condition and energy monitoring.
 Once again, the B&R User Meeting distinguished itself as a forum for innovative ideas as well as cutting-edge products and solutions.

-When reprinting this press release, please send a copy to:
+When publishing this press release, please send a copy to:

 Bernecker + Rainer Industrie-Elektronik Ges.m.b.H.